sulova/QGIS_BasicsPy/README.md

 This reprository aims to outline Python programming language in QGIS and keep it short and relevant to get solid foundation for visualizing and analyzing data.

-PyQgis cookbook can be found here: https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/
+PyQgis cookbook can be found [here](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/).

 Its great for users who does not have any prior programming knowledge and they want to build their knowledge gradually in QGIS.